38

 But what are these emulsifiers?

 There are several different types of emulsifiers.
-Let's have a look at what's available...
+Let's take a look at what's available...

 Egg yolks